spoddutur/my-notes/solr3.md

 #### Why aren't 3rd and 4rth documents which seem more relevant ranked higher over 2nd?

-### Reason behind this is:
+## Understand how scoring works
+To understand the myths mentioned above, its really important to get an understanding on how scoring works.
+### Lucene's Field-Based Scoring:
 Lucene’s tf-idf scores are field-based where-in each field is its own universe.
-Let’s attempt to understand this field-based scores better.
+Let’s attempt to understand this field-based scores better with a sample query shown below.

 ### Documents Data: Listed below are four document’s titles and tags.
 ```